arashyazdani/CurrencyConverter/ReadMe.txt

 This is a Currency Converter test.
-Please import collection file from "API/Assets" to Postman and enjoy it.
+Please import "CurrencyConverter.postman_collection" file to Postman and enjoy it.